k8s-platform-hub/hello-world/README.md

 ## Data APIs

-The Hasura Data API provides a ready-to-use HTTP/JSON API backed by a PostgreSQL database.
+The Hasura Data API provides ready-to-use GraphQL APIs and also a HTTP/JSON API backed by a PostgreSQL database.

 These APIs are designed to be used by any client capable of making HTTP requests, especially and are carefully optimized for performance.

 The Data API provides the following features:
+* GraphQL APIs with authorisation.
 * CRUD APIs on PostgreSQL tables with a MongoDB-esque JSON query syntax.
 * Rich query syntax that supports complex queries using relationships.
 * Role based access control to handle permissions at a row and column level.

- The url to be used to make these queries is always of the type: `https://data.cluster-name.hasura-app.io/v1/query` (in this case `https://data.h34-excise98-stg.hasura-app.io`)
+ The url to be used to make these queries is always of the type: `https://data.cluster-name.hasura-app.io/v1/query` (in this case `https://data.awesome45.hasura-app.io`)

 As mentioned earlier, this quickstart app comes with two pre-created tables `author` and `article`.